-CSMA/CD (Carrier Sense Multiple Access/ Collision Detection) is a media-access control method widely used in Ethernet technology/LANs.
+CSMA/CD (Carrier Sense Multiple Access/ Collision Detection) is a media-access control method that was widely used in Early Ethernet technology/LANs, When there used to be shared

 Consider a scenario where there are ‘n’ stations on a link and all are waiting to transfer data through that channel.
 In this case all ‘n’ stations would want to access the link/channel to transfer their own data.Problem arises when more than one station transmits the data at the moment.
 In this case, there will be collisions in the data from different stations.